NHS Compensation Payouts Guide

 A no win, no fee arrangement takes away any worry about financial means when bringing a claim against the NHS.
 Our solicitors understand you need to focus on getting back to the life you knew before the negligence occurred, so we work diligently on your case without putting an additional burden on your shoulders.

 Patient Claim Line has a strong track record of bringing claims for compensation against the NHS when negligence resulting in harm or injury has occurred.
 We’re the highest rated Medical Negligence specialists on Trustpilot and our legal team has over 400 years combined experience in this area of law.
 We are owned and operated by the UK’s largest Medical Negligence law firm.
 Our dedicated team recognises how important it is to receive what you deserve to cover pain and suffering, loss of earnings, and other damages you incurred because of a blunder with the NHS.
 Our solicitors have an excellent reputation for providing the best legal assistance without the stress of any out-of-pocket expenses.
-The combination of our expertise and the no win, no fee arrangement we work through makes bringing a claim for compensation after NHS negligence much more straightforward.
+The combination of our expertise and our no win, no fee arrangement makes bringing a claim and receiving a compensation payout after NHS negligence much more straightforward.

 If you think you have a claim because of negligence after visiting the NHS, get in touch with us today.
 You can call 0330 107 5328 to receive free guidance on your case, or simply complete the claim form online.